CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 Secton 3.3 describes Recurrent Neural Networks and Section 3.3.2 talks about Boltzmann machines.
 Section 4. talks about Deep Feedforward Networks.
 Section 5 talks about Convolutional Neural Networks, including Convolutional, Pooling and Fully-Connected Layers.
 Sectio 5.2.2. describes the GoogLeNet With Inception and Section 5.2.3 details the ResNet, whereby it says deeper CNN structures and deeper Belief Networks perform better, theoretically.
 Section 6 talks about Deep Belif Networks, with an untrained Unsupervised Learning Phase, and a Trained Supervised Learning Phase with parameter tuning.
 Here the Error function MSE (Mean Squared Error) loss function is minimised.

+Section 9.2 mentions that CNN's can process high-dimensional input, which could be potentially used to decompose sound waves into constituent elements.
+It also says the pooling layer can down-sample input, which is beneficial for edge detection in image analysis.

 ## Theory

 ### t distribution